 You can post and schedule either from the mobile app or the website.
 But the website has a lot more features related to managing your schedule, like a visual calendar view and analytics.

-You can also connect it with your Google Photos or Dropbox Photos folders.
+You can also connect it to your Google Photos or Dropbox Photos folders.

 As far as whether they violate Instagram's terms of service, this is what they say: